From Afterthought to Infrastructure: How AI Config Evolves in a Real Project

 Canary checks: 17/17 → 20/20

-The pattern is the same one that shaped the January and March spikes: friction made the cost visible, measurement made the improvement verifiable, and the tooling (scoring script, canary checks, generated index) prevents the next drift from going undetected.
-What the scoring script adds isn’t just a better grade, it’s the maintenance loop that catches accumulation before it compounds into another cleanup sprint.
+Same pattern that shaped the January and March spikes.
+Friction made the cost visible, measurement made the improvement verifiable, and the tooling (scoring script, canary checks, generated index) catches the next drift before it compounds.
+The grade matters less than the maintenance loop underneath.
+Once that loop runs, the next accumulation doesn’t get the chance to build into a cleanup sprint.

 Why two spikes, not one gradual curve

-The January spike was team-driven: the rules that prevent silent catches emerged after seeing AI-generated code with silent catches.
-The TDD enforcement rule emerged after a period of shipping code without tests.
-The profile system emerged when a second developer with a different setup needed the same configuration that had been tuned for one person.
-The guardrails encode lessons learned, and you can’t write those down until you’ve actually run into the problem they’re solving.
+The January spike was team-driven.
+Rules that prevent silent catches showed up after we caught AI-generated code doing exactly that.
+The TDD enforcement rule landed after a stretch of shipping code without tests.
+The profile system appeared once a second developer with a different setup needed the configuration that had been tuned for one person.
+Guardrails encode lessons, and you can’t write those down until you’ve hit the problem they’re solving.

 The March spike was scale-driven: not new people joining, but the system itself becoming complex enough to require architectural governance.
 The 12 ADRs codified decisions that had been made implicitly over months.
 Compound engineering patterns emerged from observing what worked across 1,100 commits.
 The configuration caught up with the maturity of the codebase.

-The investment curve also reflects team size.
-Phase 1-2 configuration works for a solo developer, Phase 3-4 is what you need when someone else joins and the monolithic setup doesn’t fit their machine or context.
-The shift to collaborative development forced the systematization that solo use never demanded.
+Team size shapes the investment curve too.
+Phase 1-2 configuration works fine for a solo developer.
+Phase 3-4 becomes necessary once someone else joins and the monolithic setup stops fitting their machine or context.
+Collaboration is what eventually forces the systematization, while solo use rarely asks for it.

 What to take from this